 Aligning with this influence, lockdowns bought in a sudden (abrupt) shift.
 Instantaneously the necessity to travel and be physically present was replaced by working, studying and meeting online where ever possible.
 Undoubtedly, working or learning remotely – digital living – will continue to be explored and expanded.

 Jupiter is in his fall in Capricorn, so throughout 2020 Jupiter was not in the best place to bestow his benefic influence.
 Now Jupiter is in Aquarius, he is in a better position to influence more favourable outcomes.
 Saturn is the traditional ruler of Aquarius, so remains in a position of strength.
 A conjunction of Jupiter and Saturn unites to bestow faith and optimism, that combining careful planning with dedication and effort, will enable our dreams and vision of the future to materialise.

 2021 is all about deciphering and enabling our vision to unfold.
 Challenges and opportunities.
 Finding our way out of the darkness, the confusion, into the light and clarity.
-We are seeking to discover our true path, understand our purpose in life, what would be meaningful and worthwhile, so as to ignite our aspirations and reveal our potential.
+We are seeking to discover our true path, understand our purpose in life, acknowledge what would be meaningful and worthwhile.

 Jupiter and Saturn’s move into Aquarius is good news for those with cardinal sign placements (Aries/Cancer/Libra/Capricorn) – brings a release of pressure.
 Of course, Pluto is still in Capricorn, in the last decan, meaning that for later degree placements, whilst something has shifted it is not yet concluded.
 Pluto will enter Aquarius in March 2023.